pbrdmn/brd.mn/src/articles/mentors/index.md

 ### The challenges

 Hiring had now become my responsibility.
-As I was moving out of my tech lead role, the first hire was to be my replacement.
+As I was transitioning out of my tech lead role, the first hire was to be my replacement for the team.

-However, in my first week as engineering manager, one of the other tech leads resigned and needed to be replaced more urgently.
+However, in my first week as engineering manager, the tech lead in another team resigned and needed to be replaced more urgently.
 I soon found that hiring had become a significant proportion of my time.

-I was writing business case documents, reviewing position descriptions, and spending several hours each week with interviews.
+I was writing business case documents, reviewing position descriptions and resumes, and spending several hours each week with interviews.
 I was supported by a great HR team and was soon able to fill these positions and support the onboarding of the new tech leads into their teams and their products.

 ---

 ### The people challenges

-Another challenge I faced shortly after taking the management role was around team dynamics and psychological safety.
+The second challenge I faced shortly after taking the management role was around team dynamics and psychological safety.
 Just as I had to learn this, I also needed to explain and demonstrate it to my teams.

 In the team where the tech lead was soon departing, a new senior engineer wasn't listening to an established engineer who had been with us for several years and had deep knowledge of our systems.
 He was ignoring their code review suggestions and didn't seem to value her opinions.
 This was causing the established engineer enough anxiety to miss work and was hurting the team.